How Not to Break the Bank

 Save a lot: This focuses on the idea of preventative care.
 Nothing hurts more than watching a puppy fade away due to parvovirus (despite our best efforts) because somebody chose not to vaccinate it – treatment is easily 4-5 times more expensive than vaccines.
 Just because your cat will “never” go outside doesn’t mean it shouldn’t be spayed – a spay surgery will save you at least $1000 by having the procedure done when they are young & healthy rather than when already ill.
 Preventative care is there for a reason…to try and keep your pets healthy and have a good quality of life.
 With your senior pets, it is far better to check some blood tests while they seem healthy because often the results can show an abnormality before the patient will show signs of the disease.
 Also, if we send your pet home with a cone of shame, it’s for good reason – if they chew out their stitches, not only will it hurt them but it will cost you; so keep it on to avoid unnecessary vet visits.

 Carry extra protection: Yes, I’m talking about insurance.
 Pet insurance is so much simpler than human insurance and you can even choose your pet’s doctor!
-If pet insurance is not really something you’ve ever considered or looked into before, you can find some good information and advice by reading some pet insurance reviews for various providers online.
-Lots of insurance plans will cover for accidents and illnesses while some will even cover basic wellness care such as vaccines, dental cleanings, and heartworm prevention.
+If a dog or cat insurance is not really something you’ve ever considered or looked into before, you can find some good information and advice by reading some pet insurance reviews for various providers online.
+Lots of insurance plans will cover accidents and illnesses while some will even cover basic wellness care such as vaccines, dental cleanings, and heartworm prevention.
 It is best to research plans before you commit to one and many of them will have a trial period.
 Some of my favorite plans here in Canada are PetsPlusUs, Trupanion, Petplan, and Petsecure.
 Your veterinary clinic may have a relationship with some insurance companies that may offer special deals so be sure to discuss this option with your veterinarian.